peterhurford/batchman/README.md

 The default amount of max retries is 3, but you can change th is by passing `batchman.retries`.

-* You can now set `options('batchman.verbose' = FALSE)` to turn off batchman's print messages dynamically, even for functions that have already been generated.
-This is potentially useful for tests where digging into batchman to set `bachman.verbose = FALSE` is annoying.

 ## Using Batchman with Big Data